LettucePie/crystecks/README.md

 #### Super Types
 In a traditional sense, a card is the object that is placed onto the board.
 In this case though, since we're purely digital we don't have to refer to just *card*.
 We can distinguish absolutely that cards contain spells, and those spells either *Manifest* something or execute an effect/ability.
 With this in mind;
  - Fiends and Charms are Manifestations
+   - Manifestations are Manifested
    - They can also be either Heroic or Villainous
  - Spells and Cantrips are Encantations
+   - Encantations are Chanted

 #### Heroic or Villainous
 To assist with card story-telling, cards can have a Super Type called Heroic, or Villainous.
 All of these cards must have a CAT for if the card is already in play to resolve a different effect.
 This could be on the backside of the card, but we're digital so we can really have fun with the design.